sijielu/Revival/docs/final.md

   _Source: ["CycleGAN: Learning to Translate Images (Without Paired Training Data)"](https://towardsdatascience.com/cyclegan-learning-to-translate-images-without-paired-training-data-5b4e93862c8d)_

 #### 4. Training Details
+- **Implementation**
+  We build the model from scratch using PyTorch, a machine learning library for the programming language Python.
+The implementation can be found [here](https://github.com/sijielu/Revival).

 - **Data Collection**
   For Minecraft data collection, we have an angent walk randomly and look around in the Minecraft world.
 We capture an image every second.
 The real-world images are photos downloaded from Flickr using Flickr API.
 The images were scaled to 128 × 128 pixels.
 The training set size of each class is 3295 (Minecraft) and 3116 (Real-world images).
 During training, the dataloader have the data reshuffled at every epoch.